CVL-dev/cvl-user-management/README.md

 * Use upstart or similar for running redis and celery instead of every-minute cron jobs.
 * The function `userAccountNotification` in `libraries/cvl/library.php` sends out a new-user email with the password in plain text.
 This will probably change when the new VM/software management stuff has been worked out.

+* Update the celery/redis stuff to use Supervisor
+* Update the celery stuff to use the right job queue.